 That night after everyone has already left the museum the magical presence of Sargon left in his hat, begins to continues with all of the other objects at the museum including Zatara's sunglasses.
 Sargon's hat attempts to continue his original owner's mission and overpowers the other objects in order to get them to do his bidding and eradicate all of the evil from the world.
 The objects combine to form a shell of a human and go around the town punishing the proclaimed evildoers.
 When they escape, Zatanna hears a bang and immediately goes to find the source of the explosion.
 Quickly, she tracks down the items and communicates were her father's presence in the glasses in order to overcome Sargon's dominance over the other objects.
 They are successful and Zatanna wraps up her time in Hollywood accepting her father's glasses as a gift and realizing that she does not truly hate Hollywood.

 The next time we see Zatanna she is having a counselling session with Dr Bodie.
 Zatanna talks about her fear of puppets and how this fear has affected her numerous times in her life, To try a find the cause of this phobia Zatanna tells Dr Bodie about the opening night of the Magic Museum where upon seeing a puppet she leaves the stage in fear.
 Leaving Dr Bodie's office Zatanna ventures into the dream world to find Fuseli, she knows he has the power to help her unblock her memories.
 Working in unison Zatanna and Fuseli are able to unblock Zatanna's memory and she finds out where her phobia of puppets deprives from.
 She recollects her attack as a child and her father appearing to save her from Oscar Hampel by turning him into a puppet, she also know now's her father mind-wiped her as a child to forget the attack had ever taken place.
-Unable to move her arms or legs Zatanna leaves the dream world and awakens to find Oscar in his puppet form standing over her holding her hostage.
+Unable to move her arms or legs Zatanna leaves the dream world and awakens to find herself gagged, with Oscar, in his puppet form, standing over her and holding her hostage.

 Freeing herself from the strings that bound her hands, feet and mouth Zatanna trapped Oscar in a cage where he explains his history and how killing his boss and threatening Zatanna herself were all an accident just a moment of panic.
 Admitting that her father could have made a mistake Zatanna releases Oscar and takes him to Shadowcrest to determine whether he his telling the truth.